 Additional information relating to the Company is available on SEDAR at www.sedar.com.
-Financial information is provided in the Company's comparative financial statements and management discussion and analysis for the year ended December 31, 2020.
-The Company will provide to any person or company, upon request to the Corporate Secretary of the Company at Sombrero Metals Inc., Suite 1630, 1177 West Hastings Street, Vancouver, British Columbia Canada V6E 2K3, Telephone: 778-729-0618, one copy of the company's two most recently completed financial statements have been issued, together with the report of the auditor, related management's discussion and analysis and any interim financial statements of the Company filed with the applicable securities subsequent to the filing of the annual financial statements.
+Financial information is provided in the Company's comparative financial statements and management discussion and analysis for the year ended December 31, 2021.
+The Company will provide to any person or company, upon request to the Corporate Secretary of the Company at Coppernico Metals Inc., Suite 1630, 1177 West Hastings Street, Vancouver, British Columbia Canada V6E 2K3, Telephone: 778-729-0600, or Toll Free: 1-800-863-8655 one copy of the company's two most recently completed financial years in respect to which such financial statements have been issued, together with the report of the auditor, related management's discussion and analysis and any interim financial statements of the Company filed with the applicable securities subsequent to the filing of the annual financial statements.